turniere/turniere-frontend/README.md

 $ git clone https://github.com/turniere/turniere-frontend.git
 ```

-Afterwards you'll have to navigate into the created folder and install React aswell as Express with your pacakge manager:
+Afterwards you'll have to navigate into the created folder and install React, Next aswell as Express with your pacakge manager:

 ```
 $ yarn add --save react react-dom next express